 Block 16 Urban Food Hall

 The Block 16 Urban Food Hall presents a variety of regional cuisine in the form of walk-up counter-service concepts.
 Try Hattie B’s Hot Chicken from Nashville, District for New Orleans donuts and coffee, Lardo for pork sandwiches made famous in Portland and Tekka’s hand-rolled sushi.
 Block 16 just introduced Bang Bar by Momofuku, featuring pork and chicken sandwiches made with David Chang’s addictive bang bread.
 Get in on the secret with Ghost Donkey, a speakeasy hidden in the back of the food hall that serves gourmet nachos.
-Head to Cosmopolitan to indulge in this elevated experience of fast food on the Strip.
+Head to The Cosmopolitan to indulge in this elevated experience of fast food on the Strip.

 Stripburger & Chicken